 - Individual circumstances provided to the Bolles Financial Aid office

-1) Starting November 1, 2017, complete the Parents’ Financial Statement, accessible at sssbynais.org/parents.
-There is a $48 application fee.
-Applications for returning and new families are due January 31, 2018, in order to be considered in the first round of financial aid awards.
-The sssbynais website provides comprehensive instructions about the methodology and the application process, particularly at sssbynais.org/parents/learn.
+1) Starting October 2, 2021, complete the Parents’ Financial Statement, accessible at https://sssandtadsfa.force.com/familyportal/.
+There is a $51 application fee.
+In order to be considered in the first round of financial aid awards, applications for returning families are due December 15, 2021 and applications for new families are due January 31, 2022.
+The solutionsbynais website provides comprehensive instructions about the methodology and the application process, particularly at solutionsbysss/parents/resources.

 - If a parent is a shareholder in an S Corporation or a partner in a Partnership then provide the appropriate Schedule K-1.